Audrey Zuma: Parliamentary career

 For the 2014 general election, Zuma was placed 31st on the ANC's list of KwaZulu-Natal candidates for the National Assembly.
 She narrowly missed out on a place in parliament as the ANC won only 27 seats in KwaZulu-Natal.

 She was moved up on the list for the 2019 general election, occupying the 8th position.
 She was elected to the National Assembly at the election.

 After entering parliament, she became a member of the newly established Portfolio Committee on Employment and Labour.
-She currently serves as a member of said committee.
+She did not stand in the 2024 general election and left parliament.